HuangChiEn/easy_config/README.md

 ---

 ### Newly update features 🚀
+0. Easy-configer pass all test-case, and v2.5.2 is the stable version.
 1. Integrate argument intepolation with using ${cfg} notation
 2. Integrate enviroment variable intepolation with using ${cfg} notation